Photo credit: Accounting and Business

 Ecosystem Health and Microbiomes

 Ecosystems are essential to our survival and welfare, yet their health has been drastically impaired by extensive human activities.
-As a crucial component of ecosystems, microbes are victims of these adverse effects.
-In the meanwhile, they could be savers.
-In the LEAPH Lab, we aim to leverage the power of the microbiome (i.e., all the microbes in a given environment) to generate innovative, sustainable solutions to protect and nurture ecosystems, including agroecosystems and natural ecosystems.
+As a crucial component of ecosystems, microbes are at risk from environmental disturbances, but they also have the potential to mitigate these adverse effects.
+In the LEAPH Lab, we aim to leverage the power of the microbiome (i.e., all the microbes in a given environment) to generate innovative, sustainable solutions to protect and nurture natural and agricultural ecosystems.
 We employ field sampling, multi-omics, and machine learning to understand how environmental stresses caused by human activities interact with microbiomes.
 We further translate this knowledge into practical solutions to enhance ecosystem health and protect the environment by developing microbiome-based tools.

 Photo credit: Kaelins Market